Oat Grass Lodge

 This exceptionally stylish lodge has a fresh contemporary feel, punctuated by imaginative detailing which celebrates life’s nature and wildlife.

-Clean Scandinavian lines just two miles from Bamburgh
+Clean Scandinavian lines just a five minute drive from Bamburgh

 It will be an instant draw for those looking for a lovely escape in the very heart of this pristine stretch of Northumbrian coastline.